Fielding H. Yost: Personal

 A native of West Virginia, Yost's unusual pronunciation of the school's name, "MEE-she-gan," copied by long-time Michigan football broadcaster Bob Ufer, is affectionately carried on by many Michigan football fans and often referenced by ESPN sportscaster Chris Fowler.

 A devout Christian, he was among the first coaches to allow Jewish players on his teams, including Joe Magidsohn and Benny Friedman.
 However, Murray Sperber's book Shake Down the Thunder places principal responsibility for the Big Ten blackballing and boycotting of Notre Dame on Yost.
 It also claims this was motivated by anti-Catholic and anti-immigrant prejudice common in the early 20th century, though John Kyrk's book Natural Enemies points out that there was a bitter feud between Yost and Knute Rockne, head coach of the Notre Dame football team.

 Legacy

 Yost had a profound impact on the Michigan athletics department.
 "No other man has ever given as much heart, soul, brains, and tongue to the game he loved—football" said Grantland Rice.
 A longtime football coach and athletic director, his career was marked with achievement.
 Yost was among the inaugural class of inductees to the College Football Hall of Fame in 1951.
 Tommy Hughitt was heavily inspired by Yost's system and used it to great success, later adapting it to the professional game with the Youngstown Patricians and Buffalo All-Americans.

-The Yost Ice Arena, the home venue of the Michigan Wolverines men's ice hockey, was named in his honor.
-In 2021, a committee commissioned by the University of Michigan president recommended that the school remove Yost's name from its ice hockey arena, citing a history of racial issues involving the former football coach and athletic director.